flyingcircusio/doc/src/reference/security/disaster-recovery.md

   without over-heating.
 Also, the data center operator employs a smoke detection system that allows for early detection and fire prevention.

+  Customers wanting to exceed this may choose to keep an offsite-backup as well as an emergemency operations setup with our secondary data center.

 Disaster recovery

 : Buy and install new hardware, provision to new rack in data center.